B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Therefore, \(173 - 50 = 123\)

-Compensation in subtraction uses the principle of constant difference, i.e. the difference between two numbers is the same if we add to them or if we remove the same quantity from them (for example, the difference between 645 and 185 is the same as that between 650 and 190 or that between 640 and 180).
+Compensation in subtraction uses a constant difference, such that the difference between the two numbers is preserved whether a quantity is added or removed (for example, the difference between 645 and 185 is the same as that between 650 and 190 or that between 640 and 180).

 Computational Strategies

-Personal or invented strategies offer several advantages over the traditional teaching of usual algorithms, starting with the pride and self-confidence they provide.
+Personal or invented strategies offer several advantages over the traditional teaching of usual algorithms, starting with the pride and self-confidence they foster.
 Students who use personal algorithms make fewer mistakes because they understand what they are doing.
-In addition, they improve their knowledge and understanding of the base ten number system, on which most calculation strategies are based.
+They also improve their knowledge and understanding of the base ten number system, on which most calculation strategies are based.

-Furthermore, Van de Walle and Lovin (2006, p.
-40) point out that research shows that students who have been able to develop personal strategies perform as well as or better than others on standardized tests.
+Furthermore, Van de Walle and Lovin (2006) point out that research shows that students who have been able to develop personal strategies perform as well as or better than others on standardized tests.

 In the classroom, it is suggested that several algorithms for a single operation be examined.
 It is essential that students understand the reasoning behind the actions in these algorithms.
 Over time, this allows them to choose an effective strategy depending on the context.
 Teachers with culturally diverse students in their classrooms can invite them to discuss at home the method their parents use to perform addition, subtraction, multiplication or division.
 These students can present these methods to the class, which can provide new strategies.

-The usual algorithms are often presented as the main strategy for calculation.
+The standard algorithms are often presented as the main strategy for calculation.
 Although they are effective, they are not always appropriate.
-When instruction focuses on the usual algorithm, for example, to calculate \(300; - \;15\), students tend to pull out a pencil and solve the problem in writing, with the written algorithm and its exchanges, which is a common source of error.
-However, it is more efficient to calculate mentally as follows: \(300\; - \;10\; = \;290\), \(290\; - \;5\; = \;285\).
-In addition, the usual algorithm is not the best method to use where estimation is sufficient.
-Therefore, it is suggested that the usual algorithm be considered as one of many computational strategies.
+When instruction focuses on the standard algorithm, students tend to pull out a pencil and paper to solve \(300 - 15\) and often make errors related to the complex regrouping.
+However, it is actually more efficient to calculate this mentally as follows: \(300\; - \;10\; = \;290\), \(290\; - \;5\; = \;285\), or even think about it as getting back change.
+Furthermore, the standard algorithm is not the best method to use where estimation is sufficient.
+Therefore, it is suggested that the standard algorithm be considered as only one of many computational strategies.

 Students can solve written problems in a variety of ways.
 The following tables provide some examples of addition and subtraction algorithms.
 These are not the only ways to solve a problem, there are many others, so students should be given opportunities to reason about other ways of doing things.